-HOUSTON, TX - Major League Baseball announced this morning that Houston Astros shortstop Carlos Correa has been named the American League Player of the Week for the week of August 8-14.
-This marks Correa's second Player of the Week Award this season, also for the week of June 20-26, and the fifth earned by an Astros player in 2016.
+HOUSTON, TX - Major League Baseball announced this morning that Houston Astros shortstop Carlos Correa has been named the American League Player of the Week for the week of June 20-26.
+This marks Correa's first career Player of the Week award.
+In 2015, Correa received AL Rookie of the Month (June) and AL Rookie of the Year honors.

-Including Correa's two awards, Astros players have now won five AL Player of the Week awards this season, as Tyler White, Jose Altuve and Colby Rasmus won the first three awards of the 2016 season.
-The Astros five Player of the Week award winners are the most in the AL this season.
+The Astros have now had four players win the AL Player of the Week award this season, as Tyler White, Jose Altuve and Colby Rasmus won the first three awards of the 2016 season.
+The Astros four Player of the Week award winners are the most in the Majors this season.

-This also marks just the second time in franchise history that the Astros have had five players win a Player of the Week award in the same season, also in 2008 when Lance Berkman (two times), Carlos Lee, Ty Wigginton and Roy Oswalt each earned NL Player of the Week honors.
+This also marks the sixth time in franchise history that the Astros have had four players win a Player of the Week award in the same season, and the first time since the 2008 season when Lance Berkman (two times), Carlos Lee, Ty Wigginton and Roy Oswalt each earned NL Player of the Week honors.

 In recognition of his American League Player of the Week award, Correa will be awarded a watch courtesy of Game Time, the leader in licensed sports watches, available at MLB.com.